Diego Laxalt: Inter Milan

+2013–14: Arrival and loan to Bologna

 Inter Milan bought Laxalt in January 2013, with the deal completed in July 2013.
 The then new coach of Inter Milan, Walter Mazzarri, however, did not include him in the pre-season squad.
 He spent the season on loan at Bologna.

+2014–15: Loan to Empoli

 After returning from loan, he was included in the pre-season squad by Walter Mazzarri.
 On 13 August 2014, Empoli announced the loan signing of Laxalt with Inter Milan entitled to the right of a counter-purchase.

 Genoa

 On 30 January 2015, Genoa signed Laxalt on loan for 18 months with an optional purchase clause.
 He scored his first 2 goals for Genoa on 28 October 2015, in an away match against Torino.

 On 30 July 2016, Laxalt joined Genoa on a permanent deal, with Cristian Ansaldi moving in the opposite direction.

 AC Milan

+2018–19: Debut season and Supercoppa runner-up

 On 16 August 2018, Laxalt joined fellow Serie A club AC Milan in a deal worth a reported €14 million plus a further €4 million in potential bonuses, with striker Gianluca Lapadula moving in the opposite direction for €11 million.
-He made his competitive debut for the club on 25 August 2018, coming on as a 71st minute substitute for Fabio Borini in a 3-2 league defeat to Napoli.
+He made his competitive debut for the club on 25 August 2018, coming on as a 71st-minute substitute for Fabio Borini in a 3-2 league defeat to Napoli.